Growth Trends for Related Jobs

-Writing a letter of resignation to a board of trustees you are serving on may be a stressful task.
-However, it is likely that you will be relieved after it is done, and even more relieved if you do it right.
-Doing it right means resigning with grace and tact, so there are no ill feelings on either side.
-Leaving an important professional commitment is never an easy decision, but if you are sure you are making the right decision, you can leave the position in a positive manner.
+If you're serving on a board of trustees and need to resign, writing a letter of resignation may seem daunting.
+However, it is likely you will be relieved after it is done.
+Be sure to write the letter with grace and tact, so there are no ill feelings on either side.
+Leaving an important professional commitment is never an easy decision, but you make it easier by following these steps.

-Use a professional business letter format.
-Employ all the standards of business letter etiquette.
+Employ all standards of business letter etiquette.
 See the resources section for a full review of business letter etiquette and a sample of templates you can download and use.

 Maintain a polite and professional tone at all times.
-Though your reason for resigning may be because of conflict or an unhappy experience during your time as a board member, this letter will forever be attached to your professional life.
+Although your reason for resigning might be because of conflict or an unhappy experience during your time as a board member, this letter will forever be attached to your professional life.
 Bowing out gracefully will assure you are not burning any bridges.

 Close with good wishes for the future of the board.
-Similar to expressing regrets about resigning, this courteous statement will breed goodwill and deflect and personal issues other members of the board may have with your resignation.
-A generic good luck may sound insincere, so you may want to write a few specific hopes you have concerning the direction of the board or a particular project.
+This courteous statement will breed goodwill and deflect personal issues other members of the board may have with your resignation.
+A generic "good luck" may sound insincere, so you should write a few specific hopes you have concerning the direction of the board or a particular project.